nayanadasgupta/Understanding_Punishment_In_MAS_With_RL/README.md

 # Understanding Punishment In Multi-Agent Systems Using Reinforcement Learning

-Code to replicate results of Final Year Project for MEng Computer Science.
+Code to replicate results of ["Investigating the Impact of Direct Punishment on the Emergence of Cooperation in Multi-Agent Reinforcement Learning Systems"](https://arxiv.org/abs/2301.08278)

 ## Set Up